Circle Seeks to Raise $250M, Acquires SeedInvest

 Cryptocurrency-oriented startup Circle Internet Financial is seeking to raise more $250 million, according to The Information, which cites sources familiar with the matter.
 The company plans to raise funds through a mix of equity and debt financing.
 The move might be forced by the current bearish state of the crypto market, though Circle didn’t confirm the claims.

 The startup behind the USDC stablecoin was previously valued at $3 billion.
 The valuation came during the last funding round in 2018 when it raised $111 million.
 The Series E round was led by China-based Bitcoin mining equipment manufacturer Bitmain.
 Other venture capital firms and investors also joined it, including Pantera, Accel, Blockchain Capital, IDG, and Digital Currency Group.

-Circle, which is backed by banking giant Goldman Sachs, offers multiple crypto-related services, including Circle Invest app for buying Bitcoin and other digital currencies, over-the-counter (OTC) trading desk aimed at institutional investors, and crypto exchange Poloniex, which it bought last year.
+Circle, which is backed by banking giant Goldman Sachs, offers multiple crypto-related services, including Circle Invest app for buying Bitcoin and other digital currencies, over-the-counter (OTC) trading desk aimed at institutional investors, and crypto exchange Poloniex, which it acquired last year.

 Circle Buys SeedInvest

 On Monday, Circle announced that it had closed an acquisition deal with SeedInvest, a US-based equity crowdfunding platform operator and registered broker-dealer.
 The deal was first announced in October of last year, but Circle had to wait for the regulatory approval by the Financial Industry Regulatory Authority (FINRA) to complete it.